midas/midas.github.io/source/_posts/2014-03-04-ruby-oop-events-and-the-tell-dont-ask-principle.markdown

 ## Tell Don't Ask Principle

-Instead of asking an object a qustion about it's state, making a descision, and proceeding forward we should strive to tell an object what to do.
+Instead of asking an object a question about it's state, making a descision, and proceeding forward we should strive to tell an object what to do.

 > Procedural code gets information then makes decisions.
 Object-oriented code tells objects to do things.
 >